How do I become a Healthytarian?

 Does a Healthytarian consume any sugar?

 That depends on what sugar you are referring to.
 The term sugar is used to signify many food products or compounds today.
 It can refer to anything from the refined, common white crystals to the glucose molecule in our bloodstream.
-As per the Smart Eating guidelines, a healthytarian does not generally consume any refined or processed food, this includes all refined sugars like white sugar, brown sugar, high fructose corn syrup, regular corn syrup, most commercial honey and artificial sweeteners.
-Most, if not all, sugar consumed comes from natural, whole food options like fresh fruits, or dried fruits like dates.
+As per the Smart Eating guidelines, a healthytarian does not generally consume any refined or processed food, this includes all refined sugars like white sugar, brown sugar, high-fructose corn syrup, regular corn syrup, commercial honey, and artificial sweeteners.
+Most, if not all, sugar consumed comes in whole-food form from natural, whole plant foods, namely fresh and dried fruits.

 Does a Healthytarian consume any coffee?

-Generally, very little, if any.
-The healthytarian lifestyle does not support the consumption of any addictive, harmful, mind or energy altering substances.
-If any coffee is chosen to be consumed by those adopting a healthytarian lifestyle, it is typically of the purest and highest quality to maximize the benefits of the coffee bean, and used as an infrequent or rare beverage by those who enjoy it.
+Generally, very little, if any at all.
+The healthytarian lifestyle does not support the consumption of any addictive or harmful substances that can interfere with optimal physical and psychological health.
+If any coffee is chosen to be consumed by those adopting a healthytarian lifestyle, it is typically of the purest and highest quality to maximize the medicinal benefits of the coffee bean and used as an infrequent or rare beverage by those who enjoy it.
 A healthytarian would typically have no need or desire to consume coffee on a regular basis in an effort to improve energy levels, as their diet choices, thought patterns, and lifestyle habits support and promote optimal energy levels naturally.

 Does a Healthytarian consume any alcohol?

-Generally very little, if any.
-As mentioned above, the healthytarian lifestyle does not include the consumption of any addictive, harmful, mind or energy altering substances.
+No. As mentioned above, the healthytarian lifestyle does not include the consumption of any addictive or harmful substances, especially ones like alcohol that depress the nervous system and degrade our consciousness.
 Alcohol is a known neurotoxin, carcinogen, and depressant.
-The healthytarian recognizes that for optimal clarity of the mind, conscious awareness, personal accountability, potential and mental functioning no substances that interfere with these are conducive to one’s health and well-being.
+The healthytarian recognizes that for optimal clarity of the mind, conscious awareness, personal accountability, human potential, and mental function, no substances that interfere with these are conducive to one’s health and wellbeing.